iamphduc/tdt-1click/README.md

 A Chrome extension to open TDTU's pages with 1 click.

 ## Usage
-If you are not familiar with unpacked extension, please consider following this [guide](https://drive.google.com/drive/folders/1F2OPhaXAInqC9UNnAzjqWTRi3isllW1p?usp=sharing).
+If you are not familiar with unpacked extension, please use this [link](https://drive.google.com/drive/folders/1F2OPhaXAInqC9UNnAzjqWTRi3isllW1p?usp=sharing).

 ## Special thanks
-Inspired by Minh Nhut.
+Inspired by Thanh Nhut.

 First tested by Chieu Thanh.

-UI improved by Huu Nghia.
+UI advised by Huu Nghia.